Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/list.md

 sidebar_position: 1
 ---

-Retrieves a list of available offers depending on the type.
+Retrieve a list of available offers depending on the type.

 ## Usage